 Among the actors who rose to prominence from doing theatre, Utpal Dutta was a force to reckon with.
 From doing Shakespeare on stage, he went on to play several roles on screen.
-Like a chameleon, he could switch roles between a comical character to a fiery king to a crooked man.
-Being a staunch marxist, he used to stage political plays through his theatre group, which criticized the contemporary Government and its ideology.
+Like a chameleon, he could switch roles from a comical character to a fiery king to a crooked man.
+Being a staunch Marxist, he used to stage political plays through his theatre group, which criticized the contemporary government and its ideology.
 His political statements often put him in direct confrontation with the government, resulting in prison.
 His cinematic appearances in Hindi and Bengali films were the ones that he’s remembered for.
-His most popular roles was that of Bhawani Shankar of ‘Golmaal’ and ‘Naram Garam’.
-As the antagonist Maganlal Meghraj of ‘Joy Baba Felunath’ he remains as the most popular arch nemesis of detective Feluda.
-His portrayals in ‘Agantuk’ , ‘Bhuvan Shome’ and ‘Hirak Rajar Deshe’ remain crowd favorites.
+His most popular roles were that of Bhawani Shankar of ‘Golmaal’ and ‘Naram Garam.’
+As the antagonist Maganlal Meghraj of ‘Joy Baba Felunath’ he remains the most popular arch-nemesis of detective Feluda.
+His portrayals in ‘Agantuk,’ ‘Bhuvan Shome,’ and ‘Hirak Rajar Deshe’ remain crowd favorites.

 18. Aamir Khan

 Belonging to a famous family that traditionally dealt with films, Aamir Khan is one phenomenal actor of the current generation.
-Over the years, his meticulousness, attention to detail and sheer perseverance has earned him the title – Mr. Perfectionist.
-He started as a romantic hero in the nineties and following the trend of the time, went on to make several such movies.
-The millennium saw him in a different mould altogether and he started making films which took the country on global scale.
-‘Lagaan’ went to the Academy awards and became the only third Indian film to be in the last 5 of the best foreign films section.
-As a film maker, he made ‘Taare Zameen Par’ a film about a child having trouble with dyslexia.
-His latest offering ‘Dangal’ which’s about a wrestler’s family, has brought him countless laurels all over the world.
+Over the years, his meticulousness, attention to detail, and sheer perseverance have earned him the title of Mr. Perfectionist.
+He started as a romantic hero in the nineties and, following the trend of the time, went on to make several such movies.
+The millennium saw him in a different mold altogether, and he started making films that took the country on a global scale.
+‘Lagaan’ went to the Academy Awards and became only the third Indian film in the last 5 of the best foreign films section.
+As a filmmaker, he made ‘Taare Zameen Par,’ a movie about a child with dyslexia.
+His latest offering ‘Dangal,’ which is about a wrestler’s family, has brought him countless laurels all over the world.

 17. Guru Dutt

 If loneliness had a face, it would have been Guru Dutt’s.
-An acclaimed film maker and an even better actor, Guru Dutt was born into a brahmin family but ended up learning dance and music from the maestro Uday Shankar.
-From choreographing songs, he steadily went up to became a film maker.
+An acclaimed filmmaker and an even better actor, Guru Dutt was born into a brahmin family but ended up learning dance and music from the maestro Uday Shankar.
+From choreographing songs, he steadily went on to become a filmmaker.
 His combination with Geeta Dutt (later wife) culminated in many hit songs.
 But as they say, creative people are often lonely.
-Guru Dutt had many problems in his personal life, which resulted into unprofitable films.
+Guru Dutt had many problems in his personal life, which resulted in unprofitable films.
 It’s said that one of his biggest hits was ghost directed by him and credited to his assistant Abrar Alvi.
-Among his films, ‘Pyaasa’, ‘Kaagaz Ke Phool’ were labelled flops when released but over the time have been considered as cult classics.
-Broken and disheartened, he died at the age of 39, due to accidental overdose of sleeping pills.
+Among his films, ‘Pyaasa’ and ‘Kaagaz Ke Phool’ were labeled flops when released but over time have been considered as cult classics.
+Broken and disheartened, he died at the age of 39 due to an accidental overdose of sleeping pills.

 16. Raj Kapoor

 The Showman – This is how the world of cinema will remember Raj Kapoor.
-Born to Prithviraj Kapoor, who himself was a big actor of the forties, Raj Kapoor established himself as actor and a film maker.
-Known for his tramp like characters a la Chaplin, his films made name all over the world.
-His ambitious magnum opus ‘Mera Naam Joker’ which was part autobiographical and failed at the time of its release, is considered to be a cult classic.
-Later part of his life, saw him as a filmmaker whose sensitivity towards his female protagonists, came alive on screen in the form of ‘Satyam Shivam Sundaram’, ‘Prem Rog’ and ‘Ram Teri Ganga Maili’.
+Born to Prithviraj Kapoor, who himself was a big actor of the forties, Raj Kapoor established himself as an actor and a filmmaker.
+Known for his tramp-like characters a la Chaplin, his films made a name all over the world.
+His ambitious magnum opus ‘Mera Naam Joker,’ which was partly autobiographical and failed at the time of its release, is considered to be a cult classic.
+The later part of his life saw him as a filmmaker whose sensitivity towards his female protagonists came alive on screen in the form of ‘Satyam Shivam Sundaram,’ ‘Prem Rog’ and ‘Ram Teri Ganga Maili.’
 His popularity and vastness of work earned him the prestigious Dada Saheb Phalke award.

 15. Sanjeev Kumar